← back/why-you-should-be-running-grapheneos

 Each app runs in its own isolated sandbox with no ability to communicate with other apps without explicit permission.
 Network access can be revoked per app — your calculator doesn't need the internet, and on GrapheneOS you can cut it off entirely.
 The storage scoping is tighter.
 The sensor access controls are more granular.
 There's a hardened memory allocator that makes a class of memory corruption exploits significantly harder to pull off.

 None of this is visible day to day.
+Your phone feels the same.
+It's just as fast, just as smooth.
+The difference is under the hood, where it matters.
 It just works, quietly, in ways that matter if someone is trying to get into your device or exfiltrate data from it.

 //05.
 The Timing Has Never Been More Relevant